mostuselessboy/superinsta/README.md

 Github:
 https://www.github.com/mostuselessboy

-If you want to help me or need source code for some educational purpose then ping me on any of the above social medias.
+If you want to help me or need some help then ping me on any of the my social medias.